-Our innovation management research looks at how organisations in low technology and process industries can optimise the management of their product and process development.
+Our innovation management research looks at how organisations in low technology and process industries (such as food) can optimise the management of their product and process development.
 For example, the benefits of optimisation can be significant – saving just one penny on the packaging of one food item can save food producers millions of pounds.

-In low technology industries, such as the food industry, innovation is a complex process, driven by the application of technology from other industries and extensive trial and error in labs and production environments.
+Even in low technology industries, such as the food industry, innovation is a complex process, driven by the application of technology from other industries and extensive trial and error in labs and production environments.
 Our research helps firms understand how to generate new opportunities from these activities.

 We ask how organisations can effectively manage product development through innovation.
 We seek to understand how they can integrate product development and process development, and use new technology from other industries to create innovative products and meet the needs of the changing environment – including the need to be sustainable.

 The growing demand for firms to care for the environment drives an increasing need for new technology.
 In particular, the food industry is facing consumer pressure to reduce food and packaging waste.
 Through our research, we help businesses and governments understand how to prioritise where to focus efforts.
 For example, while plastic packaging is unpopular, a bunch of bananas in a plastic bag can quadruple its shelf life, considerably reducing food waste.
 Some products are also much more integrated with their packaging, such as ready meals, that require packaging to cook the food.